 - A retiree finally coming to terms with her difficult childhood.

 - A business executive overcoming crippling social anxiety and making an important presentation in front of hundreds of people.

 - A mom able to put her kids’ wellbeing before her debilitating overprotectiveness.

 - A teenager going from feeling lost to becoming an overachiever full of feisty ambition.

 - Parents determined to take a risk of not being “friends” with their teen and assuming a parental role instead.

 - OCD-sufferers able to face unimaginable horrific and embarrassing thoughts and images, tolerate the dread, put the OCD into its (disgraceful) place, and make a choice to live a fulfilling life.

-After all, even though I may sometimes sound tired after a long work day, I feel incredibly lucky to do what I do.
-And I never stop marvelling at my unbelievable privilege to accompany those brave and determined people in the journey to create their best life.
+After all, even though I may sometimes sound tired after a long workday, I feel incredibly lucky to do what I do.
+And I never stop marvelling at my unbelievable privilege to accompany those brave and determined people in their journey to create their best life.

 If you enjoyed this article, follow me on Facebook for more great tips and resources!

 Anna Prudovski is a Psychologist and the Clinical Director of Turning Point Psychological Services.
 She has a special interest in treating anxiety disorders and OCD, as well as working with parents.